LordAlucard90/SpringBoot-100Steps/spring_micorservices/Part02 - Restful Web Services with Spring Boot/Step14 - Versioning And Authentication/readme.md

 spring.security.user.password=weakpassword
 ```

-It is also possible force the authentication for management service introduce earlier:
+It is also possible force the authentication for management service introduced earlier:

 ```
 // Video Version